-Sharp injury is defined as an injury wherein a needle or other sharp object that is contaminated with blood or other body fluid, penetrates the skin.
+Sharp injury is defined as an injury wherein a needle or other sharp object contaminated with blood, or other body fluid penetrates the skin.

-Pathogens: Along with the risk of injury from needles comes the risk with blood borne pathogens.
-Needles can become the means for transmission of several conditions such as HIV, Hepatitis B and Hepatitis C. Whenever nurses get involved in a puncture incident, and must report the incident immediately.
-It is also important that they identify which patient was exposed to the same needle to identify whether it could be a source of any blood borne infections.
+Pathogens: Along with the risk of injury from needles comes the risk of blood-borne pathogens.
+Needles can become the means for transmission of several conditions such as HIV, Hepatitis B, and Hepatitis C. Whenever nurses get involved in a puncture incident, and must report the incident immediately.
+It is also important to identify which patient was exposed to the same needle to identify whether it could be a source of any blood-borne infections.

-Another risk is exposure to air borne pathogens.
+Another risk is exposure to airborne pathogens.
 Diseases such as tuberculosis and influenza may be easily transmitted due to daily exposure to patients.
-It is important for nurses to have vaccines and immunizations that are up to date.
-Nurses must also follow the safety protocols for the area, observe proper hand hygiene, wearing the proper personal protective equipment and proper disposal of all used equipment and body fluids.
+Nurses need to have vaccines and immunizations that are up to date.
+Nurses must also follow the safety protocols for the area, observe proper hand hygiene, wear the proper personal protective equipment, and properly dispose of all used equipment and body fluids.

-Different traumatic events are inevitable in the hospital setting and this may also lead to post-traumatic stress disorder (PTSD).
-Employers must be aware of the risks of PTSD and on how to provide support if it happens.
+Different traumatic events are inevitable in the hospital setting, leading to post-traumatic stress disorder (PTSD).
+Employers must be aware of the risks of PTSD and how to provide support if it happens.

 The Center for Disease Control and Prevention (CDC) explained the health and safety risks of sleep deprivation and its importance.
-CDC explains that working tired may result to a decline in the cognitive function and poor health behaviors (smoking, overeating).
-Irregular sleeping habits are also at a greater risk for cardiovascular disease, psychological issues and other health issues.
+CDC explains that working tired may decline cognitive function and poor health behaviors (smoking, overeating).
+Irregular sleeping habits are also at a greater risk for cardiovascular disease, psychological issues, and other health issues.

-To cope up with the stressors nurse may encounter, they must clearly define their roles and responsibilities in their workplace.
+To cope with the stressors that nurses may encounter, they must clearly define their roles and responsibilities in their workplace.
 Employers must ensure that the nurse’s workload is reasonable and within the capabilities of the individual.

-44% of all healthcare related injuries are from overused muscles, joints, tendons and ligaments.
-Lifting and turning patients all day may leave the nurse exhausted and may cause minor injuries such as sprains and strains.
-What may become a big problem is when these minor injuries are ignored and may occur over a long time, causing wear and tear of the knees and hips, resulting to a chronic injury that may hinder the ability of a nurse to perform their job.
+44% of all healthcare-related injuries are from overused muscles, joints, tendons, and ligaments.
+Lifting and turning patients all day may leave the nurse exhausted and cause minor injuries such as sprains and strains.
+What may become a big problem is when these minor injuries are ignored and may occur over a long time, causing wear and tear of the knees and hips, resulting in a chronic injury that may hinder the ability of a nurse to perform their job.

 According to CDC, “Rates of musculoskeletal injuries from overexertion in healthcare occupations are among the highest of all U.S. industries….the single greatest risk factor for overexertion injuries in healthcare workers is the manual lifting, moving and repositioning of patients, residents or clients.”